 Let's explore active listening.
-Take a few minutes to read the following scenario and make notes on what the real problem might be.
+Take a few minutes to read the following scenario and make notes on the next page about what the real problem might be.

 Amandeep, the 3/O, sits in the officers' mess.
 He is reading a textbook.
 The C/O enters the room and sits across the table from him.